kazewong/lecture-notes/Engineering/SoftwareEngineeringForDataScience/lab/problemAnalysis.typ

 The moral of the story is to just think before you commit to a big plan. *What are you trying to achieve in this project?* Right here is the most important question you have to ask yourself every time you come back to this project.
 Is it to sell it to millions?
 Is it to get a promotion?
 Is it just for fun?
 The answer to this question should be dedicated to the answer to the following questions we will go through in this lecture.
 And every time you have to make a decision or whenever you are lost, ask yourself this question again.
 The more clear your answer is, the more clear which choice you should go for is, and the rest is detail.
 The objective of this course is to train you to be an independent data scientist, I want you to be able to do a project on your own as well as work with others.
 So instead of going through just a list of technical skills, I will also put my focus on making decisions: what programming language should I use?
 What should my documentation look like?
 How do I want to manage the code base?
 Should I rewrite yet another javascript framework?
 These are examples of questions you will ask yourself throughout this course.

+= Today's session plan

+By the end of today's session,
+1. A github repository for your project.
+2. A README.md made by following the guide below.

 The logistics of today's session is going to go as the following:
 1. First, we are going to brainstorm some potential project ideas, just defining the problem and the objective.
 2. The next step is work out the details of some of these project.
 3. Then we are going to plan a timeline for these projects.
 4. Finally, we have to choose one project to work on.

+#pagebreak()

 = Semester project brainstorming